2.2 lb (1 kg)

 + Very easy to carry around

 It’s very light, it’s very compact and it comes with a great case.
-If you’re able to mount it with your water bottle holder screws, then you’re going to struggle to find a lock that’s less effort to carry around.
+If you’re able to mount it with your water bottle holder screws, then you’ll to struggle to find a lock that’s easier to carry around.